MichalBiro/Bachelor-thesis/README.md

 This repository serves for sharing my bachelor thesis files.

 DipTrace
-- in this folder you can find schemes for my hardware PCB
+- in this folder you can find schemes for my hardware PCBs

 Latex
 - this folder contains all files of wich consists my Bachelor thesis